Burnbank Gardens Development

 Delivery Timescale

 The Association has appointed McTaggart Construction to deliver the construction phase of the project.
-Work is due to begin in July 2024 and will last for about two years.
-Further information on McTaggart Construction can be found here:
+Work is due to begin in June 2025 and will last for about two years.
+Further information on McTaggart Construction can be found here.

 Impact on Burnbank Gardens

 The project does not involve any work to the central gardens.
-However, some of the branches of the trees on the south side of the garden are overhanging the site and will be trimmed back slightly to allow the building to be built.
+However, some of the branches of the trees on the south side of the garden are overhanging the site and might need to be trimmed back slightly to accommodate building work.

 During the construction period there will inevitably be some disruption to the neighbourhood, including site traffic.
 McTaggart Construction will make every effort to minimise disruption for local residents.